17 Ways to Boost Your Website Traffic by Live Streaming Events Globally

 10. Organize viewing parties

-One last element of pre-event planning.
-Consider organizing viewing parties.
+Finally, let’s review one last element of pre-event planning: Consider organizing viewing parties.

-Most likely, your event isn’t going to be that popular.
-But even so, watch parties can be a great idea.
+Most likely, your event won’t be that popular.
+Even so, watch parties are an effective marketing strategy to get more viewers.
 Even for business events, watch parties increase attendance, excite the crowd, and create more of a “live event” feeling.
 Especially if there is popcorn!

 11. Encourage attendees to Tweet, Instagram, and use other platforms

-That one may be counterintuitive, but if each live streamer brings in 100 additional viewers, your audience is growing.
+That final tip may seem counter-intuitive.
+However, keep in mind that if each live streamer brings in 100 additional viewers, your audience is growing.

 12. Keep it short